CAREER GUIDE

 04 · Career Guide

-• Requirements: Level 3 NVQ in Electrotechnical Services (or equivalent), C&G 2382 (18th Edition), and the ECS Health, Safety and Environmental Assessment.
+• Requirements: You must be enrolled on a formal training programme leading to a recognised electrotechnical qualification and have passed the ECS Health, Safety and Environmental Assessment.
 The AM2 is NOT required for this card.

-• Validity: 5 years, but you should aim to pass the AM2 and upgrade to the full blue card as soon as possible.
+• Validity: Covers you while you are in training, but you should aim to complete your NVQ and AM2 and upgrade to the full gold card as soon as possible.

 05 · Career Guide

-The Installation Electrician card is the standard card for a fully qualified electrician.
+The Installation Electrician card is a gold card and the standard card for a fully qualified electrician.
 This is the card that most employers and site managers expect to see.

 • Requirements: Level 3 NVQ in Electrotechnical Services (or equivalent), C&G 2382 (18th Edition), AM2 assessment, and the ECS Health, Safety and Environmental Assessment.